 To prevent bus accidents, safety oversight has to improve.
 In New York, state officials have so far suspended licenses for eight bus companies that offer charters or tours.
 This action came after state inspectors discovered repeated safety failures.

-If you have been injured in a New York bus accident, contact an experienced personal injury attorney in your area.
+If you have been injured in a New York bus accident, contact an experienced personal injury attorney in New City area.
 A lawyer can help you hold negligent bus companies accountable.